LakeinLove/Mage-The-Awakening/Mage Society/Legacies.md

 This requires a minimum [[Gnosis]] of 2.\
 Outside certain Legacies that use this as a traditional way to instruct students, this is considered a serious crime — you’re not only ripping off the Legacy, but probably stealing a practitioner’s soul.\
-To learn a Legacy by studying a soul or soul stone directly, spend one Arcane Experience.
+To learn a Legacy by studying a soul or soul stone directly, spend one [[Arcane Experience]].

 #### Tutelage